Current Projects

 Mental Health Integration for Recovery (MhINT Recovery) |

 The project seeks to adapt Critical Time Intervention (CTI) and explore its feasibility, acceptability and preliminary effectiveness to support people with severe and persistent mental disorders who transition to community settings following discharge from acute psychiatric hospitalization in a South African district.
 CTI is a time-limited, evidence-based practice that mobilizes community resources and networks to support vulnerable individuals during times of transition, particularly from institutional to community settings.
+Funded by the National Institute for Mental Health (R03) of the US National Institutes of Health. |

 |